The Trek Bracelet

 To learn more, visit our partner directly at somaligiraffe.org.

 • Giraffes use a variety of sounds to communicate with one another.
-The most common sound is a deep rumbling, which has been described as comparable to the purring of a big cat.
+The most common sound is a deep rumbling, which has been described as comparable to the purring of a cat.
 Giraffes also make moans and snorts, either alone or in combination with the rumbling sound.
 Finally, high-pitched squeaks can signal surprise or alarm.

 • Giraffes are herbivores, so their diet consists mainly of leaves, buds, and fruits from trees and shrubs.
 They also eat grasses and herbs when available.
 Special adaptations such as long necks and tongues help giraffes reach high-growing foliage to satisfy their appetites.
-Giraffes typically spend 16 - 20 hours per day foraging for food in the wild.
+Giraffes typically spend 16–20 hours per day foraging for food in the wild.

 • Giraffes live in the savannas and woodlands of Africa, where they can find plenty of trees to browse.
 Sub-Saharan Africa is their primary habitat, with some populations existing in northwestern Ethiopia, southeastern Niger, and south-central Chad.
 They generally prefer areas with open terrain and scattered trees so that they can spot predators easily and feed safely.

-• Yes, giraffes are currently listed as Vulnerable by the International Union for Conservation of Nature (IUCN).
+• Yes, giraffes are currently listed as vulnerable by the International Union for Conservation of Nature (IUCN).
 Their population has been declining significantly since the 1990s due to habitat loss and illegal hunting.
 Although there have been some conservation efforts recently, their numbers continue to drop, making them an endangered species.

 • Giraffes have a relatively long lifespan when compared to other animals.
-In the wild, they usually live up to 25 years, while in captivity they can reach even 40 years.
+In the wild, they usually live up to 25 years, while in captivity they can reach close to 40 years.
 However, their life span is decreasing due to habitat destruction and hunting by humans.
 Conservation efforts are essential for ensuring that giraffes continue to survive in their natural environment for many more generations.